mage-os-lab/module-pagebuilder-template-import-export/README.md

 If you are the owner on Dropbox space and you can manage the app directly you can also configure webhooks for realtime notification and sync.
-To do so, add your site webhook endpoint inside "Webhook URIs" section as follows: https://ww.mysite.com/pagebuildertemplateie/template_remote/sync If correct your Magento instance will be updated realtime for any update on your Dropbox.
+To do so, add your site webhook endpoint inside "Webhook URIs" section as follows: https://ww.mysite.com/pagebuildertemplateie/template_remote/sync

+If correct, your Magento instance will be updated realtime for any update on your Dropbox.

 If you're not the owner of the Dropbox you must ask for webhook update to the owner.